 There may be a time when care becomes too complex for family members.
 General inpatient care is appropriate when a caregiver is unable to manage care due to pain or other symptoms.
 The hospice schedules transportation to a facility with 24/7 nursing care.
-Hospice staff continue to support patients and families during inpatient care.
+Hospice staff continues to support patients and families during inpatient care.

-Hospice is a fully funded Medicare/Medicaid benefit.
+Hospice is a fully funded Medicare and Medicaid benefit.
 Most families choosing home hospice have no out-of-pocket expenses related to care for a terminal illness or support services.
-The U.S. Department of Veteran’s Affairs also covers hospice care for veterans.
+The U.S. Department of Veterans Affairs also covers hospice care for veterans.

 Hospice patients still receive medical treatments for their non-terminal conditions.
 Patients agree to transition from curative treatments for a terminal illness to comfort care, which focuses on improving quality of life.